 In the meantime, weigh out your citrus peel and finely chop your almonds.
 Drain your fruit, that’s been soaking overnight.
 Make sure to squeeze out most of the moisture.

 After an hour of resting, lightly flour your kitchen surface and stretch the dough out into a rough rectangle with your hands.
-Sprinkle 1/4 of your soaked fruit, 1/4 of mixed peel and 1/4 of chopped almonds.
-Roll it into a log and then flatten into a rectangle again.
+Sprinkle ¼ of your soaked fruit, ¼ of mixed peel and ¼ of chopped almonds.
+Roll it into a log and then flatten it into a rectangle again.
 Sprinkle with fruit, peel and nuts again and roll in a different direction than before.
 Repeat twice more.
 This way, it’s easy to distribute your fruit evenly in the dough.
 Knead for another 8-10 minutes until the dough becomes very soft, smooth and elastic.
-Using a flexible dough scraper, shape into a ball, place it into a clean large bowl, cover and leave to rise until it doubles.
+Using a flexible dough scraper, shape it into a ball, place it into a clean large bowl, cover and leave to rise until it doubles.

 Once your dough has risen, place it on a floured surface and roll it out to 30x20cm rectangle.

 Then, in a different spot, sprinkle the work surface with icing sugar and roll your 125g of marzipan out into a 20x12cm rectangle.
 Your marzipan sheet has to be smaller than your dough.
 Yes, it means that you won’t get marzipan in the corners of your loaf (!?).
-It is, however, necessary, to make sure your marzipan is fully encased by the dough, otherwise, it will leak out during the time in the oven.
+It is, however, necessary, to make sure the dough fully encases your marzipan, otherwise, it will leak out during the time in the oven.